Attack at Fromelles: Offensive preparations

-The Second Army provided the 5th Australian Division, the artillery of the 4th Australian Division and heavy guns and trench mortars to XI Corps, for an attack from the Fauquissart–Trivelet road to La Boutillerie, with the 31st Division and 61st (2nd South Midland) Division.
+The Second Army provided the 5th Australian Division (Major General James McCay), the artillery of the 4th Australian Division and heavy guns and trench mortars to XI Corps, for an attack from the Fauquissart–Trivelet road to La Boutillerie, with the 31st Division and 61st (2nd South Midland) Division.
 Lack of artillery, training and experience in the Australian divisional artilleries and some of the heavy batteries, led to the attack front being reduced to 4000 yd between the Fauquissart–Trivelet road and Delangre Farm.
-The ground was waterlogged, flat and visible from Aubers Ridge, behind the German front to the south.
+The ground was waterlogged, flat and visible from Aubers Ridge behind the German front to the south.
 The 39th Division and 31st Division moved their boundaries north as the 61st (2nd South Midland) Division concentrated along the Fauquissart–Trivelet road to Bond Street.
 The 20th (Light) Division moved its boundary south to Cordonnerie Farm on the left of the 5th Australian Division, which concentrated from Bond Street to Cordonnerie Farm.
 The twelve attacking battalions were supported by more artillery than the Battle of Aubers Ridge in May 1915, more ammunition was available and there were trench mortars for wire cutting.
 With support from First Army artillery to the south, 296 field guns and 78 heavy guns were ready, which gave a greater concentration of heavy artillery than that of the Fourth Army on the first day of the Somme.
 After several postponements for rain, visibility was better on 18 July and the artillery bombardment proceeded.
 The shelling of the German front at La Bassée was repeated and the German artillery retaliated.